 Risk Factors

-People of Afro-Caribbean origin a more likely to be myopic (longer eyes) and are at risk of open-angle glaucoma, compared to east Asians who are more likely to be hyperopic (shorter eyes) and at risk of angle-closure glaucoma
+People of Afro-Caribbean origin are more likely to be myopic (longer eyes) and are at risk of open-angle glaucoma, compared to east Asians who are more likely to be hyperopic (shorter eyes) and at risk of angle-closure glaucoma.

 Diagnostics